imjoy-team/kaibu/README.md

                  data={"layers": layers})
 ```

+You can also try the above code in a Jupyter notebook on binder, [click here](https://mybinder.org/v2/gh/imjoy-team/imjoy-binder-image/master?filepath=imjoy-jupyter-tutorial.ipynb) to launch a notebook on Binder (may take a while to start).

 ## Why Kaibu?

 `Kaibu` is [a small island in Fiji](https://www.google.com/maps/place/Kaibu+Island/), and we name it to pay tribute to the open source image processing package [Fiji](https://fiji.sc/)/[ImageJ](https://imagej.net).
 Meanwhile, the layered design of Kaibu is inspired by [Napari](https://napari.org/) which is also named after an island. `Kaibu` in Chinese(开步), it means "to step forward", and yes, it time to step forward with Kaibu!